jkleinekorte/millgas2what/README.md

 Unfortunately, we have no tests or deployment pipeline yet.
 But feel free to change that.

 # Contribute
-One interesting option to improve the code would be to use the IDAES package (https://github.com/IDAES) for the process units.
+- One interesting option to improve the code would be to use the IDAES package (https://github.com/IDAES) for the process units.
+- The model of the chemical industry could be extended including e.g., bio-based processes.
+- The steel mills can included into the system boundary and production alternatives such as H2-based steel could be considered.